How Long Until Poison Ivy Rash Appears: Doctor’s Advice

 The plant also looks different in certain parts of the world and will vary in color and shape.

-Poison ivy can usually be easily identified in the fall as its leaves are known to turn a bright red compared to the more brownish color of other trees in the fall and the leaves will turn green or yellowish again in the spring and summer months.
+You can usually identify poison ivy easily in the fall because its leaves turn a bright red compared to the brownish color of other trees.

-The color of the Poison ivy also directly indicates the maturity of the plant, with darker green poison ivy being more mature.
+The leaves turn green or yellowish again in the spring and summer months.
+The color of the leaves directly indicates the maturity of the plant, with darker green indicating a more mature plant.

 Which part of the Poison ivy is actually poisonous?